open-voice-interoperability/docs/specifications/InteroperableConvEnvSpec.md

 #### 0.4 OVON Event Types

-In order to facilitate the patterns described above each dialog envelope can carry one or more OVON Events.
+In order to facilitate the patterns described above each conversation envelope can carry one or more OVON Events.
 OVON Events are broken into two categories.\

 * utterance events - spoken or written natural language
   * utterance  - An utterance spoken in the conversation itself by a user or agent